Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Water taxis are a cool and scenic way to get around the city and one of the most unique things to do in Fort Lauderdale.

-This fun excursion has 10 stops and along your route cruising the captains provide plenty of historical information as well.
-With the water taxi, you are connected from downtown to the intercostal beach areas.
+This fun excursion has 10 stops, and along your route, the captains provide plenty of historical information as well.
+With the water taxi, you are connected from downtown to the intercoastal beach areas.

 Some of the popular stops include the Las Olas Riverfront and the Shops at Las Olas.
-If you are looking for a bite to eat head to waterfront restaurants Pirate Republic Bar or Downtowner Saloon to dine with locals.
+If you are looking for a bite to eat, head to a popular waterfront restaurant, Pirate Republic Bar, for fresh seafood and dine with locals.

 monument outside of the Fort Lauderdale Fire and Safety Museum.